 Lynne Ramsay may be popular for her out-of-the-box approach to filmmaking which is largely appreciable, but that doesn’t necessarily make her work interesting.
 Sorry for being blasphemous to most moviegoers but the only thing that captivates me about Ramsay’s flicks are their titles.
 Surely her supervision brings in some excellent technical contributions but the pursuit of artistic pleasure shouldn’t mar the enjoyment a film can offer.
 On one hand, Ramsay’s storyline offers nothing unique, and even though her screenplay delves deep into Joe’s character, it adds nothing much to the cinematic experience of the feature except more runtime and more monotony.
 That can be understood by the fact that even in a stipulated runtime, You Were Never Really Here is soporific.
 It starts absurdly, proceeds absurdly and skips out a lot of potential character developments and interactions especially that of Joe and Nina.
 Even though the protagonist is harassed in a number of ways, the chances of many direct face-offs have been omitted.
 Furthermore, a lot of things seem rather implausible including the ease with which Joe survives and escapes every time, the execution of fight sequences and even the blood and injuries (remember my remark on bad makeup and special effects!).

 Joaquin Phoenix shines as always and not just because he is a terrific actor, but also due to the fact that he was the centre-of-attraction of the entire feature as others got blatantly ignored in terms of development.
-Nonetheless, Phoenix efficaciously manifests as to why he is considered to be among the greatest 21st century actors of Hollywood by many cinematic pundits with his sensible renderence of the protagonist.
+Nonetheless, with his sensible performance, Phoenix efficaciously manifests as to why he is considered to be among the greatest 21st-century actors of Hollywood by many cinematic pundits.

 While most other actors do fairly well with their respective characters, Ekaterina Samsonov’s portrayal of Nina outshines everyone else.
 She exhibits the intricacies of her character with sheer maturity and perfection and supports Phoenix ably when they share the screen together.